sebastian-colomar/protech/upgrade/oc-adm/docs/01c-mirror.md

 1C.4.
 Extract the tar archives containing the directory of the mirrored release images and catalogs and its contents:

    ```
+   echo started '1C.4.
+Extract the tar archives containing the directory of the mirrored release images and catalogs and its contents:'

    sudo chown -R ${USER}. ${REMOVABLE_MEDIA_PATH}

    repo_path=${REMOVABLE_MEDIA_PATH}/${MIRROR_OCP_REPOSITORY}